-Because compliance with vTPM security and behavioral requirements is dependent upon the structure of the trusted system, any time vTPM secrets leave the system, be capable of verifying the trustworthiness of any systems the secrets may move to, before the secrets migrate. evaluate what other parties may be able to access the vTPM data, under what circumstances, and what people or machines must approve in order for the vTPM to operate on another system.
+Because compliance with vTPM security and behavioral requirements is dependent upon the structure of the trusted system, any time vTPM secrets leave the system, anyone relying on the vTPM must be capable of verifying the trustworthiness of any systems the secrets may move to, before the secrets migrate.
+It must be possible to evaluate what other parties may be able to access the vTPM data, under what circumstances, and what people or machines must approve in order for the vTPM to operate on another system.
 This means the migration and backup policies must be visible to appraisers seeking to decide whether to trust a given vTPM.
 If a vTPM is trustworthy on this system, but could be migrated at any time to an untrustworthy system, the vTPM itself cannot be treated as trustworthy.

-In an enterprise context, the policy will usually identify the central enterprise authorities which handle backup and migration; for example, all vTPMs or Virtual Platforms might be backed up to an IT department server, and encrypted with an IT department key, to be decrypted only if the IT department determines that the original machine needs replacement.
+In an enterprise context, the migration policy will usually identify the central enterprise authorities which handle backup and migration; for example, all vTPMs or Virtual Platforms might be backed up to an IT department server, and encrypted with an IT department key, to be decrypted only if the IT department determines that the original machine needs replacement.
 In home or small-business contexts, the policy would be more likely to require the platform owner’s approval, since migration would be rare and backup restoration more a matter of an individual’s needs rather than an IT department’s formal policy.

-vRTM
+vRTM (normative)

 VMMs implementing trusted Virtual Platforms SHALL provide at least one of the two following options for initial measurement of the Virtual Platform’s primary VM: